gja/blog/eight_simple_rules_for_maintainable_javascript.md

 1. It's really hard to figure out what happened when you clicked on a button.
 Did some callback get triggered?
 Where is the code for this?
 2. You'll can easily get a bunch of callbacks that interfere with each other.
 Another page of mine has another button called submit button.
 I need to make sure that this JS is not loaded on that page
-3. This file is almost guaranteed to keep getting bigger and bigger.
-Cost of change will sky rocket.
-4. It's not possible to compile all your javascript assets into a single application.js
+3. It's not possible to compile all your javascript assets into a single application.js

 *Solution:*
 Wrap everything that is binding to an element, and call that from the html